Your browser is unsupported

 Contact Information

-To make an appointment or to learn more about OAPS, call 312-996-2540 and press “2” at the prompt to leave a message in the new client voicemail box.
+To make an appointment or to learn more about OAPS, call 312-996-2540 and press “2” at the prompt to leave a message in the new client voicemail box or email us at UIC_OAPS@uic.edu.
 Your call will be returned within 1-2 business days.

 Nondiscrimination Policy